Call on workers to refuse to use Israeli goods at pro-Palestine rally in Belfast

 Organisers of the march led chants outside Starbucks, Barclays, Axa and Leonardo Hotels.

-Thousands of pro-Palestine protesters have marched through Belfast city centre to oppose businesses deemed in support of Israel or its military operation in Gaza.
+Thousands of pro-Palestine protesters have marched through Belfast city centre to oppose businesses deemed in support of Israel’s military operation in Gaza.

 The protest wove its way through the city centre disrupting traffic and shoppers out on Saturday afternoon.

-Organisers of the march led chants outside Starbucks, Barclays, Axa and Leonardo Hotels buildings accusing them of supporting genocide.
+Organisers of the march led chants outside Starbucks, Barclays, Axa and Leonardo Hotels buildings – accusing them of supporting a genocide against the Palestinian people.

 During speeches at the end of the protest, held outside the BBC Northern Ireland offices, workers were urged to refuse to use Israeli products from September 18 and to boycott products by Teva, an Israeli pharma multinational.